Engaged journalism Insight

 “We don’t need journalism – because this is it.”

-The words of Wil Gritten, one of the community co-researchers on Newyddion i Bawb – our project exploring what people and communities actually need from journalism.
+Not my words, but the words of Wil Gritten, one of the community co-researchers on Newyddion i Bawb – our project exploring what people and communities actually need from journalism.
 He was describing what happened when people were given space to come together, make sense of the world collectively, and decide what mattered to them.

-Working with community partners in Blaenau Ffestiniog, north Wales, in collaboration with the Welsh Government, the Welsh language public service broadcaster, S4C and supported by the AHRC’s Community Innovation Practitioner Award, we used creative facilitation to build something more valuable than simply content: relational trust.
+Working with community partners in Blaenau Ffestiniog, north Wales, in collaboration with the Welsh Government, the Welsh language public service broadcaster S4C and supported by the AHRC’s Community Innovation Practitioner Award, we used creative facilitation and dialogue to build something more valuable than simply content: relational trust.
 We created spaces for collective sensemaking where people could come together, process the world, and develop and use their own agency.
 These weren’t focus groups or consultations where we simply validated choices that had already been made.
 They were moments where the community had the power and time to decide for themselves what their future could look like.

 Given that space, people didn’t just talk – they started collaborating, making plans, building things together.
 The space itself became the answer.